JohnnySonTrinh/love-letter-generator/README.md

 - Alongside the Bootstrap CSS reset, [Normalize](https://necolas.github.io/normalize.css/) V8 was used to make all browsers render more similarly

+- The mockup image was created with [Techsini](https://techsini.com/multi-mockup/index.php).

 ## Credits

 - [This guide](https://www.youtube.com/watch?v=G_h2pGZcOzc) was used for the footer effect.

 - [This Videos Series](https://www.youtube.com/watch?v=6toXMFyQdB0&list=PLc1g3vwxhg1WVhYrKP0GJlZIlSn9loyXD) was used for guidance on how to use jsPDF

-- Thanks to our amazing team for contributing all of their varied skills and ideas, and making this project fun and successful!
-Love you!!!
+- Thanks to our amazing team fo Cupid's Helpers for contributing all of their varied skills and ideas, and making this project fun and successful! 💘 Love you!!!